tedneward/ProfBlog/content/patterns/structural/Interceptor/index.md

 ## Context

-*The additional behavior is common across component families.*
+*The additional behavior is common.*

+*The behavior is not specific to a particular domain family.*

+*

 ## Solution